 Testing for HBV and HCV will be performed at Screening (HBsAg and HCAb).
 Persons positive for these tests will not be enrolled in the study and will be referred to their primary provider for management.
 Participants will be tested for Hepatitis B surface antibody (HBsAb), and Hepatitis B core antibody (HBcAb, total) at Screening or Enrollment.
-Participants who do not have evidence of immunity to HBV (e.g., negative HBsAb) will be provided HBV vaccination, starting ideally at week 2.
+Participants who do not have evidence of immunity to HBV (e.g., negative HBsAb) will be offered HBV vaccination, ideally starting at week 2.
 For participants who do not have evidence of HBV immunity at Enrollment, HBV testing should be repeated at the discretion of the IoR or designee during the study if clinically indicated, if the participant has elevated AST/ALT results (elevated level at discretion of IoR or designee), or if the participant expresses a concern about having acquired HBV infection after enrollment.
 Refer to the SSP Manual for persons who have a positive result for HBcAb (total) only.

-For enrolled individuals, HCV antibody testing will be performed at Screening (see Appendix I).
-Incident HCV infection during follow-up will not mandate discontinuation of study product absent other requirements per Appendix V - Toxicity Management.
+For enrolled individuals, HCV antibody testing will be performed at scheduled visits while on Step 2 (see Appendix II).
+Incident HCV infection during follow-up will not mandate discontinuation of study product absent other requirements per Appendix VI - Toxicity Management.